1410 - State Disability Insurance (SDI)

 If the HR office receives notification from EDD that an employee has filed a claim for SDI benefits, and the employee has not requested a leave of absence (LOA), the employer will notice the employee requesting that he or she apply for a leave of absence.
 While the employee is off work for a LOA reason, they may be placed on temporary leave status until the LOA request is received and approved.
 An employer may not deny an employee’s request for a leave of absence for an SDI claim.
 A leave of absence is the mechanism used to for employment history purposes.

-If the qualifying injury or illness continues beyond the expiration date of the SDI benefits, the leave of absence may be extended.
+If the qualifying injury, illness, or exigency continues beyond the expiration date of the SDI benefits, the leave of absence may be extended.
 An employee’s leave of absence is terminated either (1) on the expiration date of the leave, or (2) by the employee when he or she becomes medically certified to return to full employment.

 Upon termination of a leave, a permanent or probationary employee has a right to his or her former position, as defined by Government Code section 18522.

 Waiting Period/Leave Credits

 DI requires the employee to serve a waiting period of seven calendar days in which the employee has the option to use accrued vacation, annual leave, compensating time off (CTO), holiday credit, personal leave (PLP/VPLP), or sick leave balances per the provisions of the Memorandum of Understanding (MOU).

 During a waiting period, the employee may use available leave credits, be placed on an unpaid leave, or use a combination of leave credits and unpaid leave.
 If the employee elects to use leave credits, the employee’s leave of absence status will begin on the day the use of leave credits end.